P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 Is there an inrush current I need to be aware of when providing circuit breakers for my luminaires?

 Inrush current occurs in all electronic devices due to their electrical characteristics.
 The magnitude of the inrush current is based on the design of the electronics and the load.
-This inrush value needs to be provided by the manufacturer of the luminaire in order for an engineer to determine the correct electrical equipment to use in the installation.
-Electrical engineers will select breakers and other electrical devices using inrush as one of many variables in order to design an electrical system that will function correctly.
+This inrush value needs to be provided by the manufacturer of the luminaire for an engineer to determine the correct electrical equipment to use in the installation.
+Electrical engineers will select breakers and other electrical devices using inrush as one of many variables to design an electrical system that will function correctly.
 If inrush is not considered when selecting and sequencing the installation of breakers, nuisance tripping can occur and, in some cases, fusing of contacts on contactors.
 It is always recommended to consult an electrical engineering company when designing a crop cultivation facility.

 How to get started with your application:

-Never assume what voltage you have, and always consult with an experienced electrician who can help you make decisions about what voltage to use.
+Never assume what voltage you have and always consult with an experienced electrician who can help you make decisions about what voltage to use.

 Please contact us at [email protected] for further information, and don’t forget you can always reference our resources page for information about specific luminaires.